farzadghanei/flask-skel/README.md

 # flask-skel
-An skeleton for web apps using Flask
+Skeleton for web apps using Flask